 Although it missed out on the bananas, Port Fourchon grew under the vision of Senator A.O.
 Rappelet and later under the guidance of the many men and women who have served on the GLPC board of commissioners.
 Rap was able to drum up support and tax money from the community to begin the process of building the “Port of the Future,” and his vision carried on through decades of building infrastructure and clearing channels, adding one shell road and one dock at a time.

-Still, over fifty years later, Port Fourchon is what it is because of the people who built it:
+Still, over sixty years later, Port Fourchon is what it is because of the people who built it:

 - Our founding fathers, who saw the potential and began the journey,